MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_05_Lab5_Ex1_Safe_Attachments.md

 ---
 lab:
-  title: Learning Path 5- Lab 5 - Exercise 1 - Implement a Safe Attachments policy
+  title: Learning Path 5 - Lab 5 - Exercise 1 - Implement a Safe Attachments policy
-  description: In this task, you will turn on Microsoft Defender for Office 365, which provides advanced threat protection for SharePoint, OneDrive, and Microsoft Teams.
-You will also create a Safe Attachments policy that will test email attachments for malware that are sent to recipients within the xxxxxZZZZZZ.onmicrosoft.com domain created for this lab by your lab hosting provider.
-You will configure the policy so that if an attachment is blocked, it will be removed from the email that is sent to the recipient, and a copy of the email will be redirected to Joni Sherman for additional review.
+  description: In this exercise, you will turn on Microsoft Defender for Office 365 to provide advanced threat protection for SharePoint, OneDrive, and Microsoft Teams.
+You will also create a Safe Attachments policy that tests email attachments for malware, removes blocked attachments, and redirects copies to Joni Sherman for review.
-  duration: 44 minutes
+  duration: 10 minutes
   level: 200
   islab: true
   primarytopics:
-    - Microsoft Defender
-    - Microsoft Teams
-    - Office 365
+    - Microsoft Defender for Office 365
 ---

 # Learning Path 5- Lab 5 - Exercise 1 - Implement a Safe Attachments policy